Lead Water Updates

 School Date Sampling Completed Results Actions Taken

-Delcastle March 11 Elevated lead discovered in the water fountain in A106 and sink in B101.
-Fixtures were immediately disconnected and marked "not for consumption."
-Fixtures will be replaced and resampled in the summer of 2023.
+Delcastle September 13, 2023 Elevated lead discovered in the water fountain in A106 and sink in B101.
+Water fountain was immediately disconnected and marked "not for consumption."
+Testing revealed elevated levels in the supply piping; the fixture will be removed.
+Faucet was replaced and resampled.
+Elevated levels were still discovered.
+The supply piping will be replaced during the 2023-2024 school year.